b1tcodes/skytheme/README.md

 # SkyTheme
-A custom Jekyll theme created for Tonic submissions.
+A custom Jekyll theme.
 SkyTheme brings a clean, modern aesthetic with sky-inspired design elements to your Jekyll-powered website.

 ## Features
 Clean, responsive design<br>